NeoktaLabs/lottery/docs/04-frontend.md

 - buy tickets directly via contracts
 - finalize raffles manually
 - claim funds independently

+**Refund note**
+If a raffle is cancelled, ticket refunds are **claimable** by users and must be explicitly withdrawn.
+Refunds are never pushed automatically by the frontend.

 The frontend is **replaceable by design**.